-Georgia State University College of Law’s Center for the Comparative Study of Metropolitan Growth welcomes thirty new Urban Fellows to its interdisciplinary program for 2017-18.
-This year’s students come from across Georgia State University and Georgia Tech’s School of City and Regional Planning.
+Georgia State University College of Law’s Center for the Comparative Study of Metropolitan Growth welcomes 30 new Urban Fellows to its interdisciplinary program for 2017-2018.
+This year’s students come from across Georgia State University and Georgia Institute of Technology’s School of City and Regional Planning.

-“The Atlanta Metropolitan Area has become the focal point for urbanization studies and research, and understanding it’s vastly increasing diversity is key to determining best practices for our nation” said Samuel Molina (J.D. ’18).
-“I look forward to engaging in crucial discussions about the collective impact that all voices and groups can have on developing our 21st Century Atlanta Metropolitan Area.”
+“The Atlanta metropolitan area has become the focal point for urbanization studies and research, and understanding it’s vastly increasing diversity is key to determining best practices for our nation” Samuel Molina (J.D. ’18) said.
+“I look forward to engaging in crucial discussions about the collective impact that all voices and groups can have on developing our 21st-Century Atlanta metropolitan area.”

 “As our world becomes increasingly interconnected and metropolitan areas continues to grow, the people and environment is often a forgotten byproduct of growing economies.
 The Urban Fellows Program gives me the opportunity to pursue my interest found at the intersection of public health and environmental degradation,” said Logan Stone (J.D. ’19)